-Privacy-focused DuckDuckGo Now on Chrome As a Default Search Option | Digital Trends
+Privacy-focused DuckDuckGo Now on Chrome as a Default Search Option | Digital Trends

 How to switch

 If you use the Chrome browser, you can set DuckDuckGo as your default search engine in a few simple steps.
-First, click on the three dots top right and select Settings from the drop-down list (alternatively, click on Chrome top left, and then Preferences).
-Next, scroll down until you see the “search engine” sub-heading.
+First, click on the three-dots icon in the top right and select Settings from the drop-down list (alternatively, click on Chrome top left, and then Preferences).
+Next, scroll down until you see the “search engine” subheading.
 Click on the box next to “search engine used in the address bar” and then select DuckDuckGo from the list.
-If you had google.com appearing in the middle of the page each time you opened a new tab or window, that’ll disappear, prompting you to conduct web searches in the address bar via DuckDuckGo.
+If you had google.com appearing in the middle of the page each time you opened a new tab or window, that will disappear, prompting you to conduct web searches in the address bar via DuckDuckGo.